 Linear Flow Orifice Meter (LFOM)

 The purpose of our project is to design a mechanism to regulate the flow of alum into the rapid mixer according to changes in flow rate.
 Currently the existing plants require manual adjustment of the alum flow rate when the plant flow gets too high or too low.
 Correct alum dose is very important to the performance of the flocculation and sedimentation processes, and as it exists the job of keeping a constant alum dose is left open to human error.
 Automation of this process would improve the performance and efficiency of the plant and simplify the operator's responsibilities.
-Basic goals for the final design:

-Keep alum dose as close to constant as possible.

-Be able to install device into existing plants.
+The Linear Flow Orifice Meter would need to meet the goals stated earlier.

+Regarding the overall goals of the Chemical Dose Controller, all the goals of its separate components will need to be integrated along with the goals for their combined use.
+First, the Chemical Dose Controller will need to maintain the alum dose as close to constant as possible.
+Second, the system must be able to be installed and integrated into existing AugaClara plants easily.
+Finally, the Chemical Dose Controller needs to include a simple way for the plant operator to change the dosage.

-Include a simple way for the plant operator to change the dosage.
-As we developed our design for this regulated alum feed system, we came upon various questions that guided the directions of our designs.
-For instance, our design will be based around taking a relative measurement of the plant flow rate and using that to regulate the alum flow into the rapid mixer.
-But how will this information be transferred automatically using simple, non-electronic means?
-Secondly, what is the best way to accurately regulate the alum flow without using valves or pumps?
+During the design of the overall Chemical Dose Controller, various questions arose that guided the direction of the design of the regulated alum flow system.
+The design will be based around the plant operator taking a relative measurement of the plant flow rate and using that to regulate the alum flow into the rapid mixer.
+Then, this information will need to be transferred automatically using simple and non-electronic methods.
+In addition, this system will need be an efficient method to accurately regulate the alum flow without the use of valves or pumps.

 The method used to keep track of the plant flow rate is a measurement of the water level in the grit chamber.
 This showed itself to be a major complicating factor, as the head in a tank and the flow rate into that tank are not linearly related.
 The main equation used to model this is the orifice equation:

 The equation shows how flow rate is related to the square root of the change in head.
-It would arise several times during design experiments as a challenge to the goal of connecting head in the tank to alum flow rate.
-The design process went through several stages, each improving on the last in precision and simplicity.
-Each stage is discussed separately in the following sections.

 Chemical Doser (CD)